Pine Grove, Schuylkill County, Pennsylvania

-Pine Grove Area School District, serving students from three municipalities and multiple surrounding townships, is located in the town.
+Pine Grove Area School District, serving students from three municipalities and multiple surrounding townships, is located in the borough.

 History

-Pine Grove was officially incorporated in 1830 or 1832, although European settlement of the area—particularly by German Palatines—predates this official foundation date by at least a few decades.
-For example, historical records attest to Jacob Gunkle building a Lutheran church in the area as early as 1782.
-The historic, existing home Nutting Hall was built between 1823 and 1825.
+Pine Grove was officially incorporated in 1832.

+European settlement of the area by German Palatines, however, pre-dates this official founding date by at least several decades.
+Historical records document the Jacob Gunkle building was Lutheran church in the area as early as 1782.

+The historic Nutting Hall was built between 1823 and 1825.
 Both Nutting Hall and the surrounding Pine Grove Historic District are listed on the National Register of Historic Places.

 The 335-seat Pine Grove Theatre, which is also part of the Pine Grove Historic District, opened in 1910 and is still up and running {2021}.